peteroupc/peteroupc.github.io/randomfunc.md

 - three ten-sided virtual dice, with 4 added ("3d10 + 4"), is `DiceRoll(3,10,4)`, and
 - two six-sided virtual dice, with 2 subtracted ("2d6 - 2"), is `DiceRoll(2,6,-2)`.

-This section used the following sources:

-- Red Blob Games, ["Probability and Games: Dice Rolls"](http://www.redblobgames.com/articles/probability/damage-rolls.html) was the main source for the dice-roll distribution.
-The method `random(N)` in that document corresponds to `RNDINTEXC(N)` in this document.
-- The [MathWorld article "Dice"](http://mathworld.wolfram.com/Dice.html) provided the mean of the dice roll distribution.
-- S. Eger, "Stirling's approximation for central extended binomial coefficients", 2014, helped suggest the variance of the dice roll distribution.

 <a id=Normal_Gaussian_Distribution></a>
 ### Normal (Gaussian) Distribution